Table of Contents

 To glue metal to wood, start by cleaning the surface to get rid of loose particles.
 This makes the bonding process easier.

-Does gorilla glue bond wood to metal?
+Does Gorilla Glue bond wood to metal?

 The glue is a recommended adhesive for various materials like foam, metal, stone, glass, ceramic, wood, and much more.
 It bonds many materials that other glues cannot.
 You can use glue to hold metal pieces, hold plastics and wood to metal.
 However, severe mechanical strain can snap the connection.

-How to apply gorilla glue on metal?
+How do you apply Gorilla Glue on metal?

 You should follow some directions when applying the glue to metal.
 First, dampen the surface and clean to eliminate dust and other free particles.
 You should also rough the metal surface to give the glue a good surface to stick.